EinsteinToolkit/et2021uiuc/_lectures/05-BrunoGiacomazzo/index.md

 {% include base.html %}

 {%-capture abstract-%}
 In this lecture we will learn how to read binary neutron star initial data generated with LORENE within the Einstein Toolkit.
 For this lecture we will use a simple piecewise polytropic equation of state (EOS) modeling a cold nuclear EOS.
 The initial data are contained in ETK_School_2021.tgz.
 A Jupyter notebook will be used for this tutorial (Giacomazzo_ETK_2021.ipynb).
+A more complex parameter file that can run on a cluster can be found in BNS_ETK_July_2021_Sly4_lowres.par.

 {%-endcapture-%}